Evelyn Hooker: Life

-Over the next two decades she became established professionally.
-In 1948 she moved to a guest cottage at the Salter [more likely Saltair] Avenue home of Edward Hooker, professor of English at UCLA and poetry scholar.
+Over the next two decades, she became established professionally.
+In 1948, she moved to a guest cottage at the Salter [or Saltair] Avenue home of Edward Hooker, professor of English at UCLA and a poetry scholar.
 They married in London in 1951, and she took his surname.
-In the mid-fifties Christopher Isherwood became their neighbor.
-She was against the relationship of Isherwood with the much younger Don Bachardy; they were not welcome at her house.
+In the mid-fifties, Christopher Isherwood became their neighbor.
+She opposed the relationship of Isherwood with the much younger Don Bachardy; they were not welcome at her house.
 Sam From died in a car accident in 1956, just before Hooker's ground-breaking research was published.
 Hooker's husband died in January 1957 of cardiac arrest.

-The 1960s saw her work find a wider audience, and her conclusions were taken up by the gay rights movement.
-In 1961 Hooker was invited to lecture in Europe and in 1967, the director of the National Institute of Mental Health (NIMH) asked her to produce a report on what the institution should do about homosexual men.
+The 1960s saw her work find a wider audience, and her conclusions were adopted by the gay rights movement.
+In 1961, Hooker was invited to lecture in Europe and in 1967, the director of the National Institute of Mental Health (NIMH) asked her to produce a report on how the institute should treat homosexual men.
 Richard Nixon's election in 1969 delayed the publication of the report, which was published by a magazine, without authorization, in 1970.
 The report recommended the decriminalization of homosexuality and the provision of similar rights to both homosexual and heterosexual people.
 The burgeoning gay rights movement seized on this.

-She retired from her research at UCLA in 1970 at the age of 63 and started a private practice in Santa Monica.
+Hooker retired from UCLA in 1970 at the age of 63 and started a private practice in Santa Monica.
 Most of her clients were gay men and lesbians.
-In her later life she would be awarded with the Distinguished Contribution in the Public Interest Award.
+In later life she would be awarded the Distinguished Contribution in the Public Interest Award.
 The University of Chicago opened the Evelyn Hooker Center for Gay and Lesbian Studies in her honor.
-She was also the subject of the 1992 Academy Award–nominated film Changing Our Minds: The Story of Dr. Evelyn Hooker.
+She was the subject of the 1992 Academy Award–nominated film Changing Our Minds: The Story of Dr. Evelyn Hooker.

 Hooker died at her home in Santa Monica, California, in 1996, at the age of 89.